 Farms and Farm Households During the COVID-19 Pandemic

-How the coronavirus (COVID-19) pandemic affects the 2020 farm financial indicators, like net farm income, are reflected in the Economic Research Service’s latest Farm Income Forecast released on December 2, 2020.
-Please visit the Farm Sector Income and Finances page to learn more.
+How the coronavirus (COVID-19) pandemic affects the 2020 farm financial indicators, like net farm income, are reflected in the Economic Research Service’s latest Farm Income Forecast released on February 5, 2021.
+Please visit the Farm Sector Income and Finances topic page to learn more.

 The coronavirus pandemic has widely affected the U.S. economy, including the farm sector and farm households.
 Farm businesses have experienced disruptions to production because of lowered availability of labor and other inputs, and reductions in output prices resulting from declines in demand for commodities in certain market segments.
 Additionally, farm households may be affected through loss of wages and benefits from off-farm labor that they use to fund farm production needs, household living expenses, investments, and payments on farm business debt.